 The SH-PIC training program is a year-long, full-time doctoral internship training experience.
 Doctoral interns are expected to complete 2000 hours of training, with 500 hours in direct client service, during the year.
 Doctoral interns are also expected to achieve the goals and objectives of the internship program, as stated on the "Training Goals" page of the website, and as reflected by final evaluation scores meeting the minim level of achievement as stated in the Intern Evaluation Policy.
-Interns are expected to attend all mandatory training activities, as well as to abide by the APA Code of Ethics, the SH-PIC Code of Conduct, and the requirements of the SH-PIC training program.
+Interns are expected to attend all mandatory training activities, including four intern cohesion events during the training year.
+These events include in-person orientation, a conference or state association meeting, a local powwow ceremony, and a graduation celebration.
+Additionally, interns are expected to abide by the APA Code of Ethics, the SH-PIC Code of Conduct, and the requirements of the SH-PIC training program.